pinecone-io/pinecone-python-client/README.md

 As part of an overall move to stop exposing generated code in the package's public interface, an obscure configuration property (`openapi_config`) was removed in favor of individual configuration options such as `proxy_url`, `proxy_headers`, and `ssl_ca_certs`.
 All of these properties were available in v3 and v4 releases of the SDK, with deprecation notices shown to affected users.

-It is no longer necessary to install the separate plugin, `pinecone-plugin-inference`, to try out the [Inference API](https://docs.pinecone.io/guides/inference/understanding-inference); that plugin is now installed by default in the v5 SDK.
+It is no longer necessary to install a separate plugin, `pinecone-plugin-inference`, to try out the [Inference API](https://docs.pinecone.io/guides/inference/understanding-inference); that plugin is now installed by default in the v5 SDK.
 See [usage instructions below](#inference-api).

 #### Older releases